 My Journey

-As a musician, I experience the world as universal vibration, in which all of life’s movements symbolically become inner musical-images.
+As a musician, I experience the world as universal tonality, in which all of life’s movements symbolically become inner musical-images.

 As a spiritual seeker, I am a mystic traveler of the subtle worlds of vibration passionately searching to reconcile the One and the Many; the duality of our surface psychological existence with the intuitive call of the Infinite Oneness, an integral Truth of Harmonic Unity.